muctadir/lama/paper/paper.md

 # Conclusion and future work

 LaMa is an open-source web-application for thematic labelling of qualitative data.
-Its key-asset is obtaining insight into data by hierarchically grouping them into labels and themes.
-This is further aided by facilitating better collaboration between users through features such as collaborative labelling and conflict resolution.
+Its key-assets are obtaining insight into data by hierarchically grouping them into labels & themes and facilitating better collaboration between users through features such as collaborative labelling & conflict resolution.

-LaMa has been extremely beneficial for the data analysis of an ongoing semi-structured interview research.
+LaMa has been extremely beneficial for analyzing the data of an ongoing semi-structured interview research.
 We hope that LaMa can aid future qualitative research by the features it provides and by being extendible due to its open-source nature.
 Meanwhile, we plan to extend this tool by creating a more intuitive user experience and adding features such as document-based labelling, AI-based assistance, and labelling of audio, video & images.

 # Acknowledgements